Brzozów

 Brzozów (ברעזשוב Brezhov; lat.
 Brozovia, or Prozzow) is a town in south-eastern Poland, with 7,336 inhabitants as of December 2021.
 It is situated in Subcarpathian Voivodeship and is the seat of both Brzozów County and the smaller administrative district of Gmina Brzozów.
-It lies 50 km south of the city of Rzeszów.

 History

 Brzozów was founded in 1359, Brzozów took on the name of an earlier, adjacent settlement of the 14th century, which gradually over time came to be known as Stara Wieś (Old Village).
 A large Jesuit Basilica and Monastery, built in 1760, is found in Stara Wieś.
 Queen Mary donated Brzozów and four other villages to the Bishops of Przemyśl in 1384.
 From the middle 14th to the early 19th centuries, the Bishops of Przemyśl resided principally at Brzozów.

 Tatar attacks took place in 1525, 1623–25, 1629 and with heavy losses in 1674.
 Afterwards, Brzozów declined commercially until the 19th century.

 From the First Partition of Poland in 1772 until 1918, the town was part of the Austrian monarchy (Austria side after the compromise of 1867), head of the district with the same name, one of the 78 Bezirkshauptmannschaften in Austrian Galicia province (Crownland).

 In the interwar period, the town was a county seat in the Lwów Voivodeship of Poland.
 According to the 1921 census, it had a population of 4,160, 72.9% Polish and 26.5% Jewish.

 Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany until 1944.
 A large part of the Jewish minority was massacred on 10 August 1942 by the German SS.
 The remainder were sent to death camps or murdered by the Nazis during the war.
 Since then, there has been no Jewish presence in the town.